pippim/pippim.github.io/_posts/2018/2018-05-09-Where-is-the-power-off-button-in-Ubuntu-18.04-LTS-?.md

 This video also shows how to activate the lock screen option which is disabled for some users.

-Also of interest is some users are not getting a chance to select an action because system shuts down immediately: [https://askubuntu.com/questions/1032461/how-to-make-ubuntu-18-04-lts-ask-for-action-when-i-press-acpi-power-button-key-o/1032948#1032948](https://askubuntu.com/questions/1032461/how-to-make-ubuntu-18-04-lts-ask-for-action-when-i-press-acpi-power-button-key-o/1032948#1032948)
+Also of interest is some users are not getting a chance to select an action because system shuts down immediately: [How to make Ubuntu 18.04 LTS ask for action when I press ACPI Power button/key on VirtualBox (now immediately shutdowns)?](How to make Ubuntu 18.04 LTS ask for action when I press ACPI Power button/key on VirtualBox (now immediately shutdowns)?)